 This document can be made available in other languages and formats (including large print, audio tape or Braille).
-Please telephone 01482 300 303, text phone 01482 300 349
+Please telephone 01482 300 300, text phone 01482 300 349

-Payments of Local Housing Allowance (LHA) are made to the claimant, directly into their bank or building society account, by BACS.
+Payments of local housing allowance (LHA) are made to the claimant, directly into their bank or building society account, by BACS.
 A claimant cannot choose to have LHA paid to their landlord.

 A claimant is able to nominate a person, (but not their landlord) to receive LHA on their behalf; that person must have agreed to receive the claimant's LHA directly into their bank or building society account.
+If a claimant does not yet have a suitable bank account, LHA can be paid to them by cheque for a temporary period until they open a suitable account.

-The Safeguard Policy sets the criteria, as listed below, under which LHA may be paid to the landlord in order to protect the tenancy of a vulnerable claimant.
+The safeguard policy sets the criteria, as listed below, under which LHA may be paid to the landlord in order to protect the tenancy of a vulnerable claimant.